sidharrth2002/computational-intelligence/lab1/README.md

 where $s_i$ is the current subset and $S_e$ is the expected solution.
 It takes into account both the length of the new subset (to minimise final weight) and the number of undiscovered elements that it can contribute.

+We can also immediately return a very large heuristic value such as 100 in the case of duplicating elements in the subset or in any situation where we want a certain node to be immediately skipped.

 ### Provisional Results

 ### Smart Greedy (With Heuristic Guessing)